Estimating Non-Stabilizerness Dynamics Without Simulating It: Conclusions

 \section{Conclusions}

-In this work we propose the new ICCR algorithm to face the challenging problem of simulating non-stabilizerness measures in quantum circuits.
+In this work we propose the new ICCR algorithm to face the challenging problem of evaluating magic in quantum circuits.
 The main advantage of this technique is to avoid entirely to compute the dynamics of the state explicitly, resulting in a computational cost that scales only polynomially in the number of degrees of freedom.
 This result is achieved by an iterative manipulation of the structure of the circuit and of the initial state, exploiting the property that Clifford unitary gates preserve the non-stabilizerness.
-We showcase an application of ICCR by studying a 1D circuit of up to $N=1000$ involving projective measurement, showing that it exhibits a measurement-induced phase transition in the rate of non-stabilizerness purification.
-A comparison with exact MPS simulations demonstrates good performance of the ICCR approximation, which in particular captures the correct scaling behavior of non-stabilizer measures.
+We showcase an application of ICCR by studying a 1D circuit of up to $N=1000$ involving projective measurement, showing that it exhibits a measurement-induced phase transition in the rate of magic purification.
+The estimated error of our technique scales as the inverse of the bond dimension $\chi$ of the MPS ansatz used to capture the initial state, and we observe numerically that results at finite $\chi$ lower bound the exact magic values.

 We believe that the ICCR is a powerful and versatile tool to investigate a variety of problems involving non-stabilizerness dynamics, such as those considered in Refs.~\cite{Fux_2023,Bejan_2023,Niroula_2023,Turkeshi_2023} on hybrid quantum circuits, at very large system sizes.
 We expect the ICCR method to reproduce the results of these works with lower computational cost, allowing for an in-depth study of the phase transitions observed.
 An interesting question left for future studies would be to investigate the performance of ICCR combined with other classes of states for the variational approximation.
-Finally, we remark that the ICCR method is independent of the geometry of the gates, and thus it could be used to unveil the behavior of non-stabilizerness in higher dimensional or long-range circuits whose simulation with standard simulation techniques is highly challenging.
+Finally, we remark that the ICCR method is independent of the geometry of the gates, and thus it could be used to unveil the behavior of magic in higher dimensional or long-range circuits whose simulation with standard simulation techniques is highly challenging.